walialu/jira.nvim/README.md

 ## Usage

  - `:JiraBrowse OE-1337` to open up a browser with the issue.
- - `:JiraLinks OE-Backlog` to open up a browser with a Jira link.
+ - `:JiraLink OE-Backlog` to open up a browser with a Jira link.
+ - `:JiraNew` to open up a browser with a new Jira issue.

 .jira.json